 Goldbloom said that in 2 1/2 months, her blog, Frum Gay Girl, has gotten 0ver 28,000 views from across the globe.
 Over 1/3 of viewers are from other extremist societies such as Iraq and Iran.
 Goldbloom says that it’s indicative that issues of homosexuality and acceptance are universal among right wing societies.
 The blog contains “voices from the closet” in the ultra orthodox community.
 In one anecdote, Goldbloom talks about posting an interview with a Satmar gay woman.
 The next morning, she got a note from her Chicago area Satmar rebbetzin who had been shown the blog.
 Goldbloom and this rebbetzin are friends and have a good repore, so the rebbetzin was honest when she wrote “I know it’s not PC (politically correct) to say, but I really wish gay people would go back in the closet!”
 Goldbloom said it was too late, the closet door is already open.

 Goldbloom’s main point was that LGBT people need to stake their claim in the orthodox world and not be driven out.
-That doesn’t mean that they have to fly their rainbow flag in the middle of shemoneh esrei, it just mean that they have to remain part of the community.
+That doesn’t mean that they have to fly their rainbow flag in the middle of shemoneh esrei, it just means that they have to remain part of the community.
 It’s easy to demonize and stereotype gay people when you don’t know any.
 Many frum people claim that there are no homosexual Jews.
 Goldbloom cites an interview done by Oprah Winfrey, in which a group of Lubavitch women insist that they don’t know anyone who is homosexual.
 They say this an extreme occurance and even if it did happen the person in question would not broadcast it to the community.

 By her own example, Goldbloom is proving that there is a way to remain both frum and gay.
 While she admits that she lost some friends by coming out, she also says that she is pleasantly surprised by how many people in her shul and community remain welcoming.
 If Goldbloom can maintain both identities, it is possible for other gay Jews to also live authentically as both Jews and homosexuals, without denying either facet of themselves.